 As we look at the temperature of the air we see the cold air is flow out of the inlets.
-In the bad design the cold our is pouring down directly onto an occupant.
+In the bad design the cold air is pouring down directly onto an occupant.
 In the good design we see that the cold air distribution is spread across the upper region of the room giving a more stable and equal environment.

 In the bad design, the person on the left might be quite comfortable but the person under the discharge is going to feel very cold and will probably become unwell.
 In the good design, the both occupants will experience the same thermal conditions.